 Ministers who live in a church-owned parsonage that is provided rent-free as compensation for ministerial services do not include the annual fair rental value of the parsonage as income in computing their federal income taxes.
 The annual fair rental value is not deducted from the minister's income.
-Rather, it is not reported as additional income on Form 1040, as it generally would be by nonclergy workers.
+Rather, it is not reported as additional income on Form 1040, as it generally would be by non-clergy workers.

-Ministers who live in a church-owned parsonage do not pay federal income taxes on the amount of their compensation that their employing church designates in advance as a parsonage allowance, to the extent that the allowance represents compensation for ministerial services and is used to pay parsonage-related expenses such as utilities, repairs, and furnishings.
+Ministers who live in a church-provided parsonage do not pay federal income taxes on the amount of their compensation that their employing church designates in advance as a parsonage allowance, to the extent that the allowance represents compensation for ministerial services and is used to pay parsonage-related expenses such as utilities, repairs, and furnishings.

 Note that the housing allowance and fair rental value of a parsonage are nontaxable only when computing federal income taxes.
 Ministers must include their housing allowance and rental value of a parsonage as taxable income when computing their self-employment taxes (except for retired ministers).
-In addition, any housing provided to a minister that is excludable from taxable income pursuant to Internal Revenue Code (IRC) Section 119 (relating to housing provided on an employer's premises "for the convenience of the employer") also must be included in a minister's taxable income when computing self-employment income.
+In addition, any housing provided to a minister that is excludable from taxable income pursuant to Internal Revenue Code (IRC) §119 (relating to housing provided on an employer's premises "for the convenience of the employer") also must be included in a minister's taxable income when computing self-employment income.

 KEY POINT.
-Be sure that the designation of a housing allowance for the following year is on the agenda of the church or church board for its last meeting of the current year.
+Be sure that the designation of an allowance for the following year is on the agenda of the church or church board for its last meeting of the current year.
 The designation should be an official action, and it should be duly recorded in the minutes of the meeting.

-The IRS also recognizes designations in employment contracts and budget line items-assuming that the church duly adopted the designation, and it is reflected in a written document.
+The Internal Revenue Service (IRS) also recognizes designations in employment contracts and budget line items-assuming that the church duly adopted the contract, or the budget and it is reflected in a written document.
+If a designation is made after the start of a new calendar year, remember that it can only operate prospectively.